Duration: 2 Years Full-time

 Where applicants do not meet the necessary entry requirements, a one year bridging course may be offered to study the following BTEC Level 3 Engineering units: Mathematics, Mechanical Principles, Electrical Principles, Health and Safety plus two other units.
 A BTEC Level 3 Subsidiary Diploma in Engineering will be awarded on successful completion of these units and permit progression to the Foundation Degree programme where this has been agreed.

 Please Note If a course is over-subscribed the college reserves the right to enhance the entry criteria.
-Details of enhanced criteria will be provided at the February Course Information Sessions and at Interview Stage.

 Students successfully completing the course will be suitable for full-time employment and/or progression to full-time and part-time degree in related disciplines.
 Foundation Degree students with appropriate grades will be eligible for exemption from the first year of related degree programmes at the University of Ulster.